TeeJinSeng/ip/docs/README.md

 Example:
 - `filtercontact /name Crazy Dave` Shows the person with name `Crazy Dave`.
-- `filtercontact /org Pineapple Gang` Shows the persons in `Pineapple Gang`
+- `filtercontact /notes Apunable's client` Shows the persons who are `Apunable`'s client
 - `filtercontact /firstname Dave /birthday 28-02-2025` Shows the persons with firstname `Dave` and gave birth on `28-02-2025`.

 ## Exiting the program: `bye`